-From 1998 to 2001, I worked as an AI Researcher at Stanford (more precisely, at Stanford Medical Informatics).
+From 1998 to 2001, I worked as an AI Researcher at Stanford University (more precisely, at Stanford Medical Informatics, now known as The Center for Biomedical Informatics Research).
 I worked on the Protege knowledge representation framework.

 Knowledge Represention, the art of representing real-world information in a form that’s amenable to automated reasoning, is a deep and interesting subject which still fascinates me today.
 And Protege (twitter) is still the world’s leading general purpose knowledge representation framework.